wwwil/raspios-k8s/README.md

 Items to do:

-- Fetch images for kubeadm in setup.sh
 - Set up HA control plane
 - Add more boot automation
-  - Set hostname from `/boot/hostname` file
   - Run kubeadm init or join if `/boot/kubeadm.yaml` present